albertosantini/node-nanoirc/README.markdown

 nanoirc reads a file in the HOME directory: `.nanoirc.json`.

-The configuration file contains the server, the channels, the nickname info and the colors to use for messages.
+The configuration file contains the server, the channels, the nickname info and the colors to use.

 For instance,